 This list should include all the possible combinations and the name and relation of each person in the photo.
 This helps to know that you have every combination you want and it helps to stop your mother-in-law from requesting combinations when you are short on time.
 Work with your other half and your parents to build the photo list weeks in advance of your wedding day.
 Instead of writing bride with mom, brother and sister, create your list like this : bride (Bianca) with mom (Kathy), brother (Mike) and sister (Laura).
 This way, your photographer or photo helper can use the names of your family to get their attention.
 The list also helps the group know what we still need to get so that when Uncle Bob is asking if he can go to cocktail hour or the flower girls need to use the bathroom, we will know we got all the photos we need your VIPs for before they go MIA.

 Not sure where the heck to start?
-Check out this blog post which is a complete list of all the family photo combinations you could dream of on your wedding day.
+Check out my complete list of all the wedding family photo combinations you could dream of on your wedding day.

 Natural light photographers (like us) have a love affair with light.
 While love photographing at gorgeous churches, we find that getting outside and capturing family photos outdoors always makes for the best photos.
 After all, you are planning a beautiful outdoor location for your bride and groom photos and your wedding party photos, so why wouldn’t you take your family photos somewhere just as stunning.